-Tropical butterflies showcase rainforest diversity with vibrant patterns used for mating and predator deterrence.
-Non-toxic species mimic these patterns, forming mimicry rings.
-Despite classical mimicry theories, multiple rings in one region remain a mystery.
-Researchers like Beccaloni investigate flight height and environmental factors to understand this fascinating evolutionary adaptation.
-Practicing with this passage is crucial for IELTS exam preparation, as it covers question types like summary completion and true/false/not given, demanding critical analysis, attention to detail, and understanding complex ideas—skills essential for success in the IELTS reading section.
+Tropical butterflies shows rainforest diversity with vibrant patterns.
+Researchers like Beccaloni investigate flight height and environmental factors to understand a fascinating evolutionary adaptation.
+Practicing with this passage is important for IELTS exam preparation.
+It covers question types like summary completion and true, false and not given.
+For high band score on IELTS reading section do take this up for practice.

 Copy Your Neighbor Reading Passage